 This is arguably the most discussed example for image classification problem.
-Ask any neural network enthusiast, and he/she will recommend you convolutional neural network for images.
-And most of them will suggest using MNIST database as they contain huge number of numeric digits examples.
+Ask any neural network enthusiast, and he/she will recommend you to use convolutional neural network for images.
+And most of them will suggest using MNIST database as they contain large numbers of numeric digits examples.
 But it has a few problems of its own,

 - It contains digits only up to 9, but as you might have guessed from the game’s name, we want to train for 50 digits.
 Collecting those extra examples for training is going to be a huge pain.